grpc-ecosystem/awesome-grpc/readme.md

 - [grpc-http-proxy](https://github.com/mercari/grpc-http-proxy) - A reverse proxy server which translate JSON HTTP requests to gRPC calls based on protoreflect
 - [grpc-mate](https://github.com/gdong42/grpc-mate) - A dynamic proxy server that translates JSON HTTP requests into gRPC calls
 - [jawlb](https://github.com/joa/jawlb) - An unsophisticated grpclb load balancer implementation for Kubernetes and gRPC
-- [pbhbs](https://github.com/gponsinet/pbhbs) - Generate files based on protobuf definition and handlebars templates
+- [protoc-gen-hbs](https://github.com/gponsinet/protoc-gen-hbs) - Fast and easy protobuf generation with handlebars and some helpers

 <a name="lang"></a>
 ## Language-Specific